 Already we can see some ways in which this grammar is more powerful than its string automaton ancestor.
 Words are conditioned on their parts of speech, so a more appropriate distribution for particular word classes can be defined.
 The top-down approach enables long-distance dependencies and global requirements.
-For example, the rule $q \to S(q{\text{np-sing}} \, q{\text{vp-sing}})$ indicates the sentence will have both a noun phrase and verb phrase, and that both will be singular, even though it is not yet known where the singular noun and verb will appear within those phrases.
+For example, the rule $q \rightarrow S(q{np-sing} q{vp-sing})$ indicates the sentence will have both a noun phrase and verb phrase, and that both will be singular, even though it is not yet known where the singular noun and verb will appear within those phrases.